-The Needs & Care Group will continually review the links and resources on the Support Services List to make sure we have good information.
-Keep aware of the helpful resources that you, your loved ones, and others use in the wider community to stay healthy, active, and connected, and to get by.
+The Needs & Care Group will periodically review the links and resources on the Support Services List to make sure we have good information.
+You can help.
+Keep aware of resources that you or people you know access in the wider community to stay healthy, active, and connected, and to get by.
 Let anyone on the Needs & Care group know what helps so we can add those resources to the Support Services List!

 The mission of the Engaged Buddhism Group is to support social causes to reduce suffering and to develop Bodhicitta both on and off the cushion.
 We are a large group of sangha members taking action in the world, individually and together, for the benefit of all.
 Activities include Letter Writing for Vote Forward to get out the vote!
 We volunteer time and money to non-profits in Portland, and we build awareness of Climate Change, its disproportionate effects, and how to respond as Buddhists.
 We share our concern for social justice issues, our compassion, and our need to change our own minds as we work together.
-The Engaged Buddhism group meets over lunch on the last Sunday of the month at 12:30 in person at KCC and on Zoom.
+The Engaged Buddhism group meets on the fourth Sunday of the month at 2:00 pm on Zoom.
 To join email or connect with one of the contacts listed here.

 Currently, members of the Engaged Buddhism Group are gathering to consider how we respond to the specter of climate change.
-We have formed the Engaged Buddhism Book Study/Contemplation Group.
-Currently we are reading “The Practice of the Wild” by Gary Snyder.
-This group meets on the third Monday of the month at 1pm on Zoom.
+We formed the Engaged Buddhism Book Study/Contemplation Group.
+Currently we are reading “Active Hope” by Joanna Macy.
+This group meets on the third Monday of the month at 10am on Zoom.
 Questions?
-Contact Peter, Sherry or Judatha.
+Contact Judatha, Peter, or Sherry.

 Engaged Buddhism Group Contacts: